About the Host

-Shannon is the creator and host of Extraordinary Women TV with Shannon Skinner.
-In the capacity of a writer/producer, she has interviewed hundreds of influential people from across North America and around the world, including business leaders, entertainers, rock stars, best-selling authors, personal transformation leaders, artists, activists, humanitarians, visionaries and Olympic athletes.
+Shannon Shannon is the creator, executive producer and host of Extraordinary Women TV with Shannon Skinner.
+Shannon has interviewed hundreds of influential people including business leaders, entertainers, rock stars, best-selling authors, artists, activists, humanitarians, visionaries and Olympic athletes — and even nobility.

-Shannon is the author of The Whispering Heart: Your Inner Guide to Creativity, and a contributing blogger to the The Huffington Post news site, where you can read about her insights and interviews.
+She is a keynote speaker, the author of The Whispering Heart: Your Inner Guide to Creativity, and a contributing blogger to the The Huffington Post news site, and to a number of other publications including Infinity Magazine, and more.

-Shannon has appeared in LIFE magazine, Good Morning America, Rogers TV Daytime, Global TV, Canadian Living, Notable.ca, Good News Toronto, That Channel’s Liquid Lunch, among others.
+Shannon has appeared in LIFE magazine, Good Morning America, Rogers TV Daytime, Global TV, Canadian Living, Notable.ca, Good News Toronto, Liquid Lunch, among others.
+Internationally, she has appeared in media across India and Mexico.

 Shannon studied creative writing at the University of Oxford and film studies at Ryserson University, and received her B.A. at the University of Saskatchewan.
-She is an active member of the Oxford and Cambridge Society of Toronto.
+She is an active member of Women in Film and TV (WIFT) and the Oxford and Cambridge Society of Toronto.

 Check out Shannon’s blog: www.ShannonSkinner.com